haseebbasra/laravel-simple-app/README.md

 # laravel-simple-app
 This is a simple laravel repository for new Laravel developers to see how the things they learned actually work.
 This app contains code explaining core laravel concepts.
+Follow instructions-laraveltest.odt file enclosed in this folder to see how the code works

 ## Topics covered in app